 - 1. If the slit orientation on the sky is not important for the science objective, the ELEV mode is recommended.
-This avoids slit losses due to atmospheric refraction. - 2.
+This avoids slit losses due to atmospheric refraction.
+If you want two or more objects on the slit at a fixed position angle then SKY must be chosen. - 2.
 In the choice of wavelength settings, the interesting science features should avoid the vignetted and detector glow areas: the latter point is particularly critical for DITs longer than 60s.
-The wavelength coverage of the chosen wavelength settings can be compared with the output spectra of the CRIRES ETC. The position of the science features can be compared with Fig. 13 and the unvignetted range in Tables 4a-4k or 5a-5k.
+The wavelength coverage of the chosen wavelength settings can be compared with the output spectra of the CRIRES ETC. The position of the science features can be compared with Fig. 18 and the unvignetted range in Tables 3a-3k or

+4a-4k.
 If the interesting spectral features are affected by detector glow or vignetting in a standard setting, a free wavelength setting may be chosen to optimize their location on the detectors.
-See also § 7.1 - 3.
-The selection of the DIT value does not only depend on the brightness of the target but also on the brightness of the infrared sky.
+See also § 7.1

+- 3. The selection of the DIT value does not only depend on the brightness of the target but also on the brightness of the infrared sky.
 The longer the wavelength, the brighter the sky, the shorter the DIT (to avoid saturation of the sky).
 This should be carefully checked with the help of the ETC. - 4.
-In case the target is not the SV guide star (or the pointing position is located between two or more targets in the slit ), special care has to be taken to correctly define the offsets.
+In case the target is not the SV guide star (or the pointing position is located between two or more targets in the slit), special care has to be taken to correctly define the offsets.
 See §14.1.1 for definitions and conventions. - 5.
-It is worth noting that the default telescope pointing is not centered on the 40" slit (see Fig. 18).
+It is worth noting that the default telescope pointing is not centered on the 40" slit (see Fig. 24).
 The distance to the North and South edge are 22" and 18", respectively (in the slit viewer detector).
 Therefore the nodding throw and jitter width should be chosen carefully, such that the targets stay in the slit area at all nodding/jittering positions.
 This is especially important when an extended object or multiple targets are in the slit. - 6.
 Telluric standards should be chosen close in right ascension and airmass to the target.
-To avoid any confusion in the assignment of a telluric to a science target, it is recommended to name the telluric OB according to the science OB, i.e. 'CAL\<science OB name>'. - 7.
+To avoid any confusion in the assignment of a telluric to a science target, it is recommended to name the telluric OB according to the science OB, i.e. 'CAL<science OB name>'. - 7.
 Finding charts should be created from infrared images (e.g. 2MASS) and should clearly indicate the location of the target, AO star and SVGS.
 The necessary information on the target, AO and SV stars should be given in the Instrument Comments field of each OB. - 8.
-The verification facility in p2pp should be used to try and minimise the time spent on changing settings. - 9.
+The verification facility in P2PP3 should be used to try and minimise the time spent on changing settings. - 9.
 The user comment field should be used to specify the total expected S/N ratio for each OB per pixel (not the individual DITs). - 10.
-More detailed information on Phase 2 requirements can be found in §11 and at http: //www.eso.org/sci/observing/phase2/P2PP/P2PPTool.html.
+As of P90, concatenations of OBs and time-linking will be possible within P2PP3.
+These features can for example be used to associate a star and telluric or request a time-series of observations of the same target.
+For science-telluric OBs a waiver is needed if the total time exceeds 1.5 hours. - 11.
+More detailed information on Phase 2 requirements can be found in §11 and at http: //www.eso.org/sci/observing/phase2/P2PPSurveys.html.